Deutsche Bank co-CEO says global, universal model is right

+* Appoints Majed Tawfiq Omari as CFO Source: (http://bit.ly/2nBQfeP) Further company coverage:

-FRANKFURT Deutsche Bank (DBKGn.DE) co-Chief Executive Juergen Fitschen on Wednesday said that the group's global, universal-bank strategy was the correct strategy.
+FRANKFURT Jan 14 Deutsche Bank co-Chief Executive Juergen Fitschen on Wednesday said that the group's global, universal-bank strategy was the correct strategy.

 "We've always been very, very clear to emphasise that the global, universal bank model is what we consider to be the right one for us," Fitschen said during an interview on Germany's N-24 television station.